Who we are

 The UK Quality Ash Association (UKQAA) represents the producers and users of coal-fired power station ash and biomass ash products.

-Launched in 1997, we’re a membership body that represents everyone involved in the production and use of coal ash in the UK.
+Launched in 1997, we’re a membership body that represents everyone involved in the production and use of coal ash in the UK and abroad.
 We offer technical guidance and support and work with a range of organisations to promote and encourage the use of this unique material throughout the construction and engineering sectors.

 More recently, the UKQAA has also extended its membership to include organisations producing and using biomass ash and biomass ash-based products.